robotics-intelligent-systems/jfxecs/README.md

 # Electronic Commerce System

+Open Kiosk is an affordable, open-source POS solution that eliminates recurring fees and vendor lock-in.
+Create a complete retail kiosk using modern web technologies and real hardware components.
 An eCommerce system is a software platform that enables businesses to conduct online transactions, manage inventory, and streamline operations for selling products or services over the internet. uniCenta oPOS powerful commercial-grade open source Point Of Sale.